jellyfin/jellyfin-webos/README.md

 <p align="center">
 <a href="https://us.lgappstv.com/main/tvapp/detail?appId=1030579"><img alt="Enjoy on LG Smart TV" src="https://repo.jellyfin.org/releases/other/lg-badge/LG_BADGE_greyborders_135x40.png"/></a>
 <br/>
-<em><strong>Note:</strong> If you previously installed the app via Homebrew or Developer mode, you must uninstall that before you can use the the store version.</em>
+<em><strong>Note:</strong> If you previously installed the app via Homebrew or Developer mode, you must uninstall that before you can use the store version.</em>
 </p>